-At John Harrison we can provide businesses in the Worksop area with advice and support on a wide range of business issues.
+At John Harrison we can provide businesses in the Nottinghamshire area with advice and support on a wide range of business issues.
 This article includes advice on relocating your business.

 One of the consequences of running a successful, growing business, is that there may come a time when you need to consider moving to alternative premises.